benhoyt/goawk/csv.md

 ### Example: match a field and count

-To count the number of states that have `New` in the name, and then print out what they are:
+To count the number of states that have "New" in the name, and then print out what they are:

 ```
 $ goawk -i csv -H '@"State" ~ /New/ { n++ } END { print n }' testdata/csv/states.csv